isomerpages/moe-tampinespri/_about-us/General Information/Financial Assistance.md

 You may also download the brochure: [MOE FAS pamphlet 2023.pdf](/files/MOE%20FAS%20pamphlet%202023.pdf)

+You are <u><b>strongly encouraged</b></u> to apply for MOE FAS via the online e-FAS application.

+Please take note that, for families with the below mentioned conditions, you are to submit the hardcopy form with supporting documents to school.

+a.
+Family with other dependents (Great grandparents, Aunties/ Uncles, Cousins and others) <br>
+b.
+Family with more than 5 children in Government / Government Aided School <br>
+c.
+Family with more than 4 unmarried Children not in Government/ Government Aided Schools <br>
+d.
+Family with more than 3 grandparents in the household

+<u><b>Application Form</b></u>

 [FAQS for Redemption of School Meal Subsidies through School Smartcard During Extended Circuit Breaker Period](/files/FAQs_for_Redemption_of_School_Meal_Subsidies.pdf)